40 Project Management Skills: Soft, Hard & Technical Skills

 What Are Project Management Skills?

 As stated above, project managers need to plan and control many areas of a project.
-To do so requires a set of project management skills that consists of personality traits, soft skills and technical or hard skills.
+To do so requires a set of project management skills that consists of personality traits, soft skills, technical skills and hard skills.

 Project Management Hard Skills

-Hard skills, also known as technical skills are those project management skills that can be learned through education or training.
-In project management, hard skills are the most important because they’re the project management techniques that allow project managers to do their job.
-They’re also known as the technical skills or project management know-how that’s needed to plan, schedule and manage projects.
+Hard skills are those project management skills that can be learned through education or training.
+In project management, hard skills are the most important because they are the project management techniques that allow project managers to do their job.
+They’re needed to plan, schedule and manage projects.

 Project Management Soft Skills